shoebabirader/Strumind-v2.0/API_FRONTEND_COVERAGE_ANALYSIS.md

 ## ✅ CONCLUSION

-The StrucMind application has **excellent API-to-frontend coverage** at ~95%.
+The StruMind application has **excellent API-to-frontend coverage** at ~95%.
 The main gaps are:

 1. **Auth/Legal dialogs** (3 dialogs) - Can use dedicated pages instead
 2. **Advanced analysis dialogs** (4 dialogs) - Nice-to-have enhancements